Welcome Back to School

 Please note: Morning Pre-K students are picked up at regular bus stops and dropped off at or near their home.
 Afternoon Pre-K students are picked up at or near their home and dropped off at regular bus stops.

-Not sure if you’re eligible for school bus transportation?
-Contact your school or the Student Placement Center at 651-632-3760 before Friday, Aug.
-18. Review transportation guidelines and track bus delays at spps.org/transportation.
+Complete the 2018 Back-to-School iUpdate at spps.org/onestop to update your home, alternative or daycare address before Friday, Aug.
+17. Not sure if you’re eligible for school bus transportation?
+Contact your school or the Student Placement Center at 651-632-3760.

 Eat Smart - Breakfast and Lunch

-SPPS is proud to offer Breakfast to Go.
-As students arrive at school, they can grab their free breakfast and eat in class.
-Breakfast includes local and homemade bakery items, yogurt, wholegrain cereals, fresh fruit and more.
+SPPS is proud to offer free Breakfast to Go.
+As students arrive at school, they can grab their breakfast and eat in class.
+Hot and cold breakfast options are available daily and include local and homemade bakery items, yogurt, whole-grain cereals, fresh fruit and more.

-School menus are focused on local ingredients and scratch cooking with a wide selection of lean meats, whole grains, fresh fruits and vegetables.
+School menus feature local ingredients and scratch cooking with a wide selection of lean meats, whole grains, fresh fruits and vegetables.
 Many recipes are created by parents and chefs in our community.
-New items this year include mandarin kale salad and the SPPS sunrise breakfast sandwich.
-Students will also be able to taste test Hmong and East African dishes.
+New items this year include chicken alfredo, tamales and revised recipes for entrees like sweet and sour chicken.

 Paying for Meals